RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 ## Standalone 1: Segmentation Faults Solution

 We need to disable (i.e. mask) the alarm signal from occurring when it is unsafe.
-To do that, we'll use code like this&#x2026;see the appropriate man pages for details:
+To do that, we'll use code like this - see the appropriate man pages for details:

     sigset_t mask;